Bernardo Ribeiro de Almeida

 Assistant Professor

-Bernardo Almeida is an Assistant Professor at the Leiden University College (LUC) and a Researcher at the Van Vollenhoven Institute (VVI).
-He specializes in land, law, lawmaking and development.
+Bernardo Almeida is an Assistant Professor at the Leiden University College (LUC) and at the Van Vollenhoven Institute (VVI).
+He works as a researcher and practitioner in land tenure, law, lawmaking and development and is currently researching the nexus between climate change response and land rights.

-Bernardo has a background in law, and started his professional career as a lawyer in Portugal.
+Bernardo has a background in law and started his professional career as a lawyer in Portugal.
 He then moved to Timor-Leste in 2009, first as a property rights lecturer at the National University, and later as a Ministry of Justice legal advisor for the land sector, responsible for legal drafting and analysis.
-Since 2015 Bernardo has also worked as a consultant in Timor-Leste, Afghanistan, Angola, and Laos for organizations including UNDP, UN Habitat, and The Asia Foundation, with special focus on land-related legislation.
+Since 2015 Bernardo has also worked as a consultant in Timor-Leste, Afghanistan, Angola, and Laos for organizations including UNDP, UN Habitat, the World Bank, and The Asia Foundation, with special focus on land tenure issues.

-At the LUC Bernardo has taught Peace and Justice; Law, Governance and Development; Comparative Justice Systems; International Environmental Law; and Research Design.
-Since 2018 has collaborated with the Institute for Housing and Urban Development Studies (Erasmus Rotterdam University) on the Urban Management and Development Master.
+At the LUC Bernardo has taught Peace and Justice; Law, Governance and Development; Comparative Justice Systems; International Environmental Law; Research Design; and is developing a course on Natural Resource Management.
+Since 2018 he has collaborated with the Institute for Housing and Urban Development Studies (Erasmus Rotterdam University) on the Urban Management and Development Master.

 Assistant Professor